Skip to main content

 Can I drive or ride a bike?

 Do not drive a car, ride a bike or use heavy tools or machinery if tramadol makes you sleepy, gives you blurred vision or makes you feel dizzy, clumsy or unable to concentrate or make decisions.
-This may be more likely when you first start taking tramadol but could happen at any time, for example when starting another medicine.

 It's an offence to drive a car if your ability to drive safely is affected.
 It's your responsibility to decide if it's safe to drive.
 If you're in any doubt, do not drive.

-GOV.UK has more information on the law on drugs and driving.
 Talk to your doctor or pharmacist if you're unsure whether it's safe for you to drive while taking tramadol.

-Will recreational drugs affect taking tramadol?
+Will using recreational drugs affect how tramadol works?

-Some recreational drugs, such as cannabis, will also increase tramadol side effects such as feeling sleepy and dizzy.
+Some recreational drugs, such as cannabis, also increase tramadol side effects such as feeling sleepy and dizzy.

 Symptoms of severe serotonin syndrome can include:

-- a seizure or fit
+• seizure or fit

-- an irregular heartbeat
+• irregular heartbeat

-- losing consciousness
+• losing consciousness (pass out)

 Tell your doctor if you think you may take recreational drugs while you're on tramadol.